-Industrial package - Used in certain shipments of low activity material and contaminated objects which are usually categorized as radioactive waste.
-Most low-level waste is shipped for disposal in industrial packaging.
+Industrial package - Used in certain shipments of low activity material and contaminated objects, which are usually categorized as radioactive waste.
+Most low level waste is shipped for disposal in industrial packaging.
 Department of Transportation (DOT) regulations require that industrial packages allow no identifiable release of the material to the environment during normal transportation and handling.
+There are three categories of industrial packages: IP-1, IP-2, and IP- 3.
+The category of package will be marked on the exterior of the package.
+Requirements for industrial packaging are addressed in 49 CFR 173.411.